Skip to main content

 Applications sent by fax or email will not be accepted.

-The selection process consists of several stages :
+The selection process consists of several steps:

-• Selection by the mobility coordinator of the year of departure
+• Selection by the mobility coordinator

-• Selection by the SRI based on your application
+• Selection by the International Relations Office based on your application

 • MICEFA selection after an individual interview